Medical device maker settles suit over psychologist’s death

 HARTFORD, Conn.
-(AP) — A medical device maker has settled a lawsuit over the death of a Yale University psychologist who died in 2013 when a machine part detached and caused her blood to be pumped onto a hospital room floor.
+(AP) — A medical device maker has settled a lawsuit over the death of a prominent Yale University psychologist who died in 2013 when a machine part detached and caused her blood to be pumped onto a hospital room floor.

-Germany-based Maquet Cardiopulmonary and its U.S. sales division based in Wayne, New Jersey, settled the lawsuit in Connecticut with the husband of Susan Nolen-Hoeksema (NO’-lehn HUCK’-she-mah), according to court documents filed Friday.
+Germany-based Maquet Cardiopulmonary and its U.S. sales division based in Wayne, New Jersey, settled the lawsuit in Connecticut with the husband of Susan Nolen-Hoeksema, according to documents filed Friday at Waterbury Superior Court.
 Terms of the deal were not disclosed.

-Maquet acknowledged the machine part was defective and placed some blame on Yale-New Haven Hospital, which denied liability.
+In court documents, Maquet acknowledged a part of the blood oxygenation machine — which takes blood from the femoral vein, infuses it with oxygen and returns it to the femoral artery — was defective and placed some blame on staff at Yale-New Haven Hospital, which denied liability.

-Nolen-Hoeksema was chair of Yale’s Department of Psychology.
-Yale says she was recognized internationally for her work on how people regulate their feelings and emotions.
+Maquet had issued safety notices in 2012 to customers including Yale-New Haven Hospital warning about the possibility that the part may detach, and it modified the machine’s design after Nolen-Hoeksema’s death, according to court documents.

 Most Read Nation & World Stories